Lecture 5

 - Let’s take a look at

-:<!DOCTYPE html> <html lang="en"> <head> <title>css0</title> </head> <body> <header style="font-size: large; text-align: center;"> John Harvard </header> <main style="font-size: medium; text-align: center;"> Welcome to my home page! </main> <footer style="font-size: small; text-align: center;"> Copyright © John Harvard </footer> </body> </html>
+css0.html:<!DOCTYPE html> <html lang="en"> <head> <title>css0</title> </head> <body> <header style="font-size: large; text-align: center;"> John Harvard </header> <main style="font-size: medium; text-align: center;"> Welcome to my home page! </main> <footer style="font-size: small; text-align: center;"> Copyright © John Harvard </footer> </body> </html>- Here, for each of these tags, we’ve added a

-, are setting CSS properties and can change many aesthetic aspects of elements. - Notice that we have semantic, or meaningful, tags like
+styleattribute and some set of key-value pairs as the value that will apply to just those elements.
+These pairs, likefont-size: large;, are setting CSS properties and can change many aesthetic aspects of elements. - Notice that we have semantic, or meaningful, tags like

-that separates our page into sections.
+<header>,<main>, and<footer>that separates our page into sections.

 - Here, for each of these tags, we’ve added a